 In addition to the infirmary, Blackwell developed an all-female medical school.
 Blackwell has fought for social transformation in areas ranging from the prohibition of prostitution to allowing more women to enter the medical establishment by being admitted into medical schools during her career as a doctor.

 6. Marie Curie

-Marie Curie 1867 to 1934 When considering famous women scientists, no other name can match up to that of Marie Curie, the Polish-French Scientist who became the first woman and so far, the only woman to win Nobel Prize twice and, in the discipline, to schoolchildren in every country study about her achievements at one point or the other Marie Curie was famous for her studies in radioactivity.
+Marie Curie 1867 to 1934 When considering famous women scientists, no other name can match up to that of Marie Curie, the Polish-French Scientist who became the first woman.
+And so far, the only woman to win the Nobel Prize twice and, in the discipline.
+Schoolchildren in every country study her achievements at one point or another other Marie Curie was famous for her studies in radioactivity.

 She and her spouse Pierre Curie discovered the element alone I am and radium.
 She was awarded the Physics Nobel in 1903 along with Pierre and Henri Becquerel for studies in radioactivity.

 Marie went on to win the Chemistry Nobel in 1911 for the discovery and isolation of radium overexposure to radiation during her study led to her death from Leukemia at the age of 66.

 Maria Winkelmann Kirch helped create an Almanac.
 She was born in Germany in 1670; her father broke with many traditions and believed that females should be every bit as educated as males provided his daughter with the best education.